isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The rules for `{}` initialization is simpler, more general, and safer than for other forms of initialization, and unambiguous.
+The rules for `{}` initialization are simpler, more general, less ambiguous, and safer than for other forms of initialization.

 ##### Example